 The 2016 Tobias Vineyard Cabernet Sauvignon was sourced in equal proportions from the Usibelli Ranch in Rutherford (not far from Caymus Winery) and the Pauli Vineyard; during the winemaking, the grapes from each vineyard were kept separate from each other until the final blending.
 Offers pretty aromatics focusing on the fruit rather then secondary characteristics from the oak including notes of cherry, blackberry, a hint of cedar box and dark chocolate.
 This is a sizable Napa Cabernet Sauvignon yet at the same time shows restraint.
 While a young wine at the time of our tasting, the texture is already a very attractive component – with dusty fairly well integrated tannins.
 The palate features lively acidity with a lingering tartness of red cherry, currant and a hint of cigar.
 Superbly balanced for such a young wine.
 Food friendly and certainly approachable now but has all the hallmarks of being able to age for many years.

-Through the 2016 vintage, their Cabernet Sauvignon was sourced from several vineyards across multiple counties (along with other blending varietals).
+Through the 2016 vintage, their Cabernet Sauvignon was sourced from several vineyards across multiple counties (along with other blending varieties).
 However beginning with the 2017 vintage, Tobias Vineyards now produces a Pauli Vineyard designated 100% varietal Cabernet Sauvignon.

 With a rich winemaking pedigree, access to excellent vineyard sites and attention to detail both in the vineyard and in the winery, and priced reasonably – these are wines to make a special effort to seek out.
 The wines are sold both via distributors and direct to consumer including select wines at Solage in Calistoga.